izzoa/dockfuse/CI_CD_SETUP.md

 The workflow file `.github/workflows/docker-build.yml` has already been created in your repository.
 This workflow:

 - Runs when you push to the main/master branch or add version tags
-- Builds your Docker image from the `src` directory
+- Builds your Docker image from the `src` directory for multiple architectures (AMD64 and ARM64)
 - Pushes the image to Docker Hub with appropriate tags
 - Updates the Docker Hub description from your `DOCKER_HUB_README.md` file

+### Multi-Architecture Support

+The workflow is configured to build Docker images for both ARM64 (Apple Silicon, Raspberry Pi) and AMD64 (x86-64) architectures.
+This means your image will work on:

+- Traditional Intel/AMD servers and desktops
+- Apple M1/M2 Macs
+- ARM-based servers and devices
+- Raspberry Pi and similar ARM devices

+The multi-architecture support is implemented using:
+- QEMU emulation for cross-platform builds
+- Docker Buildx for multi-platform image creation
+- Docker manifests to create a single, multi-architecture image

 ## Step 4: Triggering the Workflow